freeCodeCamp/freeCodeCamp/guide/english/c/if-statements/index.md

 There are a few important things that are different here.
 First, `stdbool.h` hasn't been included.
 That's okay, because `true` and `false` aren't being used.
 In C, we have statements that are treated as true and false even though the words true or false aren't involved in the operation.

 Within the parenthesis of the if statement is something new, too: `n == 3`.
-This is a comparison between `n` and the number 3. `==` is the comparison operator, and is one of several comparison opertations in C.
+This is a comparison between `n` and the number 3. `==` is the comparison operator, and is one of several comparison operations in C.

 ## Nested if-else
 The if-else statement allows a choice to be made between two possible alternatives.
 Sometimes a choice must be made between more than two possibilities.
 For example the sign function in mathematics returns -1 if the argument is less than zero, returns +1 if the argument is greater than zero and returns zero if the argument is zero.
 The following C++ statement implements this function: